From Our Executive Director

 The Performing Arts Academy (PAA) is located at 8817 South Broadway, in Highlands Ranch, Colorado.
-In 2006, Dr. James Ramsey created a theater arts program that would engage 26 children and their families, inspiring them to reveal brilliance and to grow within their community.
+In 2006, Dr. James Ramsey created a theatre arts program that would engage 26 children and their families, inspiring them to reveal brilliance and to grow within their community.

-In the south metro Denver area, PAA is unique, attracting students of all backgrounds and employing quality, seasoned professionals with degrees in music theater, music performance and music education.
+In the south metro Denver area, PAA is unique, attracting students of all backgrounds and employing quality, seasoned professionals with degrees in music theatre, music performance and music education.
 The teaching staff consistently designs and implements curriculum that delivers a high quality experience in performing arts for children of all abilities.
 Our educational model focuses on teaching confidence, cooperation, collaboration, creativity, and community through performing arts experiences.